DefinitelyTyped/tsd/README.md

 Contributions will be welcome once the application architecture stabilises a bit more.
 If you want to fix some isolated thing in the development version then that is already appreciated, but please discuss in a [ticket](https://github.com/DefinitelyTyped/tsd/issues) first (or risk the basis of your work being re-factored).

-**Note:** TSD no longer maintains it's own data sources, contributions on definitions files go directly to [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped).
+**Note:** TSD no longer maintains it's own data sources: contributions on definitions files go directly to [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped).

 ## Privacy statement